documentcloud/pdfshaver/Readme.md

 [pdfium]: https://code.google.com/p/pdfium/

-In order install PDFium, you'll need Python, a C++ compiler, `git` and subversion.
+In order install PDFium, you'll need Python, a C++ compiler, FreeImage and `git`.
 All of these tools should be available for your operating system.

 ### OSX